pananton/busrpc-spec/busrpc.md

 ## Namespace description file

 Namespace description file *namespace.proto* must always contain definition of the namespace descriptor `NamespaceDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the namespace by means of a predefined nested types.
-Current version of the specification does not define any nested type with a special meaning, still empty descriptor still must be provided:
+Current version of the specification does not define any nested type with a special meaning, still empty descriptor must be provided:

 ```
 // file api/chat/namespace.proto